rl1987/trickster.dev/tricksterblog/content/post/imagemagick-programmable-image-processing-toolkit.md

 For a real-world code that uses ImageMagick, see [textcleaner](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) script for cleaning up images of text before applying OCR on them.
-Potentially something like this can be implemented to deal with simple image captchas that can be decoded with something like Tesseract when proper pre-processing has been aplied.
+Potentially something like this can be implemented to deal with simple image captchas that can be decoded with something like Tesseract when proper pre-processing has been applied.